Camp Mystic: Activities and traditions

-As of 2018, the camp offered three sessions per summer: two 30-day sessions, and a 13-day session in early August.
+As of 2018, the camp offered three sessions each summer: two 30-day sessions and a 13-day session in early August.

-The camp offers a variety of outdoor activities, including archery, canoeing, cheerleading, fishing, horseback riding, lacrosse, and riflery, as well as indoor activities, including cooking, journalism, and "beauty—including classes in politeness training and facials".
-Upon arrival, campers choose their activities and are given individual schedules.
-Campers are divided into two teams, the "Kiowa and Tonkawa 'tribes'", who compete through sports and games over the course of each session.
+From a compilation of local and contemporary media: The camp offers a wide range of outdoor activities, including archery, canoeing, cheerleading, fishing, horseback riding, lacrosse, and riflery, as well as indoor activities such as cooking, journalism, and "beauty", including classes in "politeness training" and facials.
+Upon arrival, campers choose their activities and receive individual schedules.
+Campers are divided into two teams—the Kiowa and Tonkawa "tribes"—which compete in sports and games throughout each session.

 Campers do not have access to electronics and are encouraged to write letters home.
 Parents are offered a one-way email service to contact their children.

 Sundays are "reserved for praise and worship on the waterfront and vespers on Chapel Hill".

-Campers are assigned seats in the dining hall, but arrangements are changed every week.
-Fried chicken is served every Sunday.
-Blue Bell ice cream is offered for daily dessert after lunch.
+Campers are assigned seats in the dining hall, with arrangements changed weekly.
+Fried chicken is served every Sunday, and Blue Bell ice cream is offered daily for dessert after lunch.

-The camp maintains ties with the boys' camps Camp Stewart and Camp Vista, and campers visit Mystic for dances and "a program of skits".
+The camp maintains ties with the boys' camps Camp Stewart and Camp Rio Vista, and campers visit Mystic for dances and "a program of skits".